ZhijieWang/maze/README.md

+Personal practice to develop a distributed system of bunch of robots moving around, simulated by a bunch of threads making state mutations.

+Sept 5 2018 --
+Started diving in without much of design.
+Originally separates out to several components.
+Robot, Task/TaskManager and World.
+Using World as the point of entry.
+Then run into a problem -- if the system is trully distributed, how much context/state does each robot maintains on its own.
+Trying to solve the problem of state maintainance, I started passng pointers around and have wait locks on central world states.
+The system is somehow much slower. commit 574ab.
+Each Robot execute in an GoRoutine concurrently.

+Sept 21 2018 --
+refactor the code base to have proper modules.
+Remove concurrency controls.

+June 11 2019 --

+Started implementing interfaces to abstract away all the confusing points of concurrent and distributed points.
+Trying to figure out a set of interfaces that work for both distributed message passing mode or contralized iterative  mode.

+Sept 24 - Ocr 1 2019

+Improve interface design.
+Trying to finish from previous work.
+Did some research.
+Other similar system are designed in stacks.
+Membership maintenance, state synchronization etc are in a different stack layer from main application.

+Started implementing a driving component called simuation that drives and maintains system starts and end.
+Let Robot be the one doing the bulk load, localize a copy of world state.
+Using driver to maintain the state synchronization in a centralized fashion.

 A typical client and server model will require a sever, which server as many functionalities:
 1. Name discovery
 2. Syncrhonization and message bus